 Using CPU (Not waiting)

 "Using CPU" is when the session is not waiting for anything else.
-Depending on the database, you will see the session is shown as "active" (PostgreSQL), "ACTIVE" (Oracle), "running" (SQL Server), "Executing" (MySQL 8.0.17+) or "Sending data (older MySQL versions).
+Depending on the database, you will see the session is shown as "active" (PostgreSQL), "ACTIVE" (Oracle), "running" (SQL Server), "Executing" (MySQL 8.0.17+), "Sending data (older MySQL versions) or "EXECUTING" (IBM Db2)

 Note that, when you see a session in one of these states, it doesn't always mean it is using CPU.
 In some cases, for example in PostgreSQL, the session could be "active", but the session's process could be waiting on CPU at the Operating System level, if the host CPU is 100% utilized.
 This is because the database engine sometimes is not aware of external contention.

 Waiting on Something